 How Are Stock Prices Determined?

-When a company decides to go public, an investment bank helps determine what the price of the company’s stock should be at their Initial Public Offering (IPO).
-They determine the initial price based on the value of the company and early interest from investors before the stock is available to the public.
+When a company decides to go public, an investment bank helps determine what the price of the stock should be at their Initial Public Offering (IPO).
+They determine the initial share prices based on the value of the company and early interest from investors before the stock is available to the public.

 But, what causes these prices to change after the company goes public?
 The stock price is based on supply and demand.
 When the demand for a stock goes up, its price goes up.

-The demand can increase if the company is doing extremely well and its value is increasing, or it can increase simply because of excitement from other investors, especially if it’s a company and investors believe it will be successful.
-This is why Rule #1 investors do our research and have patience – when a brand new company goes public, throwing all your money into it is just gambling.
+The demand can increase if the company is doing extremely well and its value is increasing, or it can increase simply because of excitement from other stock traders, especially if active traders want to drive the share price higher.
+This is why Rule #1 investors do investment research and have patience – when a brand new company goes public, throwing all your money into it is just gambling.

 Remember… don’t get the “value of the company” confused with the “price of the stock.”
 The market can be incredibly emotional and price a great company way under their true value and vice versa.
-Ultimately, the stock price is determined by greed when the stock price is going up and fear when the stock price is going down.
+Ultimately, the stock price is determined by greed when the stock price is going up and fear when the stock price is going down; this is why we see market volatility.

 How Does Investing In Stocks Make You Money?